undergrad-partner-school

 Deadlines

-The closing date for applications to this school is August 1.
-If you are applying for a transfer, the application deadline is July 20.
+The cutoff date for submitting applications to University of Wisconsin-Eau Claire is August 1.
+For transfer students, the application deadline is July 20.

 85%